FunkinCrew/awesome-funkin-resources/README.md

 - [FNF LÖVE](https://github.com/Stilic/FNF-LOVE) - A Lua recreation of FNF within the LÖVE2D engine.
 - [Funkin' Android](https://github.com/luckydog7/Funkin-android) - A fork of the game with controls and optimizations allowing it to be played on Android devices.
 - [PSXFunkin](https://github.com/cuckydev/PSXFunkin) - A Playstation 1 de-make in C/C++
+- [Altronix Engine](https://github.com/Altronix-Team/FNF-AltronixEngine) - An engine that based on Kade Engine.
+The most important difference between this engine and the rest is the support for creating localizations into different languages.
+All this is done thanks to the firetongue library.
+Also engine provides HScript modding support in the form of Polymod hscript classes or small script files with a lot of callbacks.
+Engine has modding support using last version of polymod and integration with GameJolt.
+From the rest, the engine has various editors created for the convenience of modding, such as a character editor, a list of songs in the freeplay menu, a list of weeks and songs in them, and many others (Not all of them aviable right now).

 ### Haxe/HaxeFlixel Resources